-We arrived in Rwanda after a long journey through Montreal, Brussels, Entebbe, and then final the capital, Kigali.
-Safe to say, we were all pretty tired after a 20+ hour of sitting.
+We arrived in Rwanda after a long journey through Montreal, Brussels, Entebbe, and then finally the capital, Kigali.
+Safe to say, we were all pretty tired after 20+ hour of sitting.
 The next day, we began to see Rwanda, both its past and present.

 The Kigali Genocide Memorial situates itself on the mass graves of Kigali, which contain over 250,000 Rwandans.
 I took few pictures as a result of the atmosphere and subject matter; it just felt inappropriate.

 It was Holocaust Remembrance Day the day we visited, and the rabbi said the kaddish (a traditional Jewish prayer relating to death) in honor of both events.
 What I learned that shocked and angered me the most was how calculated and planned the genocide was.
 I was more ignorant than I thought about it.
 It started with colonialism, was augmented by outsider division, prepared through stereotype, and then executed with hate.

 The Hutus and Tutsis were not such rigid categories until the Belgians came and used the divide and conquer tactic.
 This division sowed the seeds that led to the dehumanization of Tutsis.

 Inside the memorial, the subterranean level provides information on each step of the genocide or jenocide in Kinyarwanda.
 The word did not exist prior.
 As stated before, the genocide ultimately (at least in my point of view) began with colonialism and later progressed to a hundred days of terror with approximately 800,000 lives taken.